-The nose section includes a generous baggage compartment from which the avionics bay, oxygen bottle, and windshield alcohol supply are accessible.
+The empennage section is a T-tail design with a onepiece horizontal stabilizer.
+The horizontal stabilizer's leading edge is equipped with pneumatic de-ice boots.
+The The nose section includes a generous baggage compartment from which the avionics bay, oxygen bottle, and windshield alcohol supply are accessible.
 Behind the composite radome is the high-resolution weather radar antenna and processor.

-The tailcone houses the major components of the hydraulic, environmental, electrical distribution, flight controls, and engine fire extinguishing systems.
+The aft fuselage houses the major components of the hydraulic, environmental, electrical distribution, flight control, and engine fire extinguishing systems.
 A baggage compartment is also located in the tailcone.
-External access to both the equipment and the baggage area is provided through a baggage door on the lower left-hand side of the tailcone and removable exterior panels.
+External access to both the equipment and the baggage area is provided through a baggage door on the lower left-hand side of the aft fuselage and removable exterior panels.